Chapter 48

 Lucky thing for Tara that she (Tara) could independently capitalize on most any situation: even her own (apparent) lack of oomph.

 Instead of Runcible, she’d been exiled to VW Junior High, and there as an eighth-grader got identified with “that kid in American Graffiti, y’know, the uggo who hung out with the hot rod hunk and was hit in the face with the water balloon.”
-Some might consider Mackenzie Phillips’s character an “uggo,” but she’d scored a kiss from the hunk plus a souvenir gearshift knob.
+Some might consider Mackenzie Phillips an “uggo,” but she’d scored a kiss from the hunk plus a souvenir gearshift knob.
 Proving there were all kinds of oomph: you didn’t have to be stacked or display toothpaste-commercial teeth to coax goodies out of a guy.
 The goal was to win over a utilizable guy—one who could be a boost toward the lifestyle to which you’d once been accustomed and (as God was your witness) would sure as hell be again, sooner rather than later.

 During ninth and tenth grades she dated Arby Paulsie of the pizza-chain clan, whose product might not be the tastiest in town but generated a heapin’ helpin’ of expendable income.
 Arby wanted to pursue the same route taken by Art Paul and design graphics (the more graphic the better) for Playboy if not Penthouse if not Hustler.
 Tara lacked the dimensions of a Playmate/Pet/Honey, yet Arby hankered for her underweight centerfold (again, who knew/cared why?) and demonstrated this relish in a variety of ways.
 He always coughed up expensive art supplies at giftgiving times, which postponed his getting superseded as Tara’s stepping stone by almost a full semester.
 She might’ve kept him on longer than that if Arby’d forked over the tabletop opaque projector she’d dropped enough hints about.

 In junior year she hooked up with Brill Yant aka Bayard “K.” Flaherty.
 No one knew for certain what the “K.” stood for; Tara guessed “Knifethrower.”
 Bayard, the son of an orthopedic surgeon with a manse in Baroque Vista, had a serrated attitude toward life and all living things—including Tara, whom he called “Scrawn” without a final y.
 She addressed him as “Weasel” with an emphasis on wheeze.
-Theirs was a rancorous rapport, spiced with lacerating dashes of heighdy-heighdy-ho; and many of these were thrashed out at the Channelside Sammitch Shoppe.
+Theirs was a rancorous rapport, spiced with lacerating dashes of heighdy-heighdy-ho; and some of these were thrashed out at the Channelside Sammitch Shoppe.

-This smorgasbord was the lair of the Bingo Nygren Stationary All-Stars & LitWit Ring, a clique founded a couple years earlier by Archbishop Houlihan’s Lonnie Nygren, the Swedish Catholic enfant terrible.
+This smorgasbord was the lair of the “Bingo Nygren Stationary All-Stars & LitWit Ring,” a clique founded a couple years earlier by Archbishop Houlihan’s Lonnie Nygren, the Swedish Catholic enfant terrible.
 He’d mobilized renegade preppies from schools in all the snootier northeast suburbs: Front Tree, Startop, Hereafter Park and Vanderlund.
-Mitchell Lodge and Evita Krauss came from VTHS, bringing Scott Grampian and Lesley Ogilvie and Bayard Flaherty (not yet sporting that middle initial) plus Arby Paulsie and Tara Garamond.
-The latter two weren’t especially literary—nor, for that matter, was Evita—yet they had the same take-no-prisoner mentalities and proclivities.
+Mitchell Lodge and Evita Krauss came from VTHS, bringing Scott Grampian and Lesley Ogilvie and Brill Yant, plus Arby Paulsie and Tara Garamond.
+The latter two weren’t especially literary—nor, for that matter, was Evita—yet they had the same take-no-prisoner mentalities and proclivities as those who were.

 (“Coveting up close requires covert contrivance.
 Don’t even hallucinate about editing that,” quoth Brill Yant.)